Zambia

 Originally inhabited by Khoisan peoples, the region was affected by the Bantu expansion of the thirteenth century.
-Following the arrival of European explorers in the eighteenth century, the British colonised the region into the British protectorates of Barotseland-North-Western Rhodesia and North-Eastern Rhodesia comprising 73 tribes, towards the end of the nineteenth century.
+Following European expeditions in the eighteenth century, Britain colonised the region, forming the British protectorates of Barotziland–North-Western Rhodesia and North-Eastern Rhodesia towards the end of the nineteenth century.
 These were merged in 1911 to form Northern Rhodesia.
 For most of the colonial period, Zambia was governed by an administration appointed from London with the advice of the British South Africa Company.

-On 24 October 1964, Zambia became independent of the United Kingdom and prime minister Kenneth Kaunda became the inaugural president.
-Kaunda's socialist United National Independence Party (UNIP) maintained power from 1964 until 1991.
-Kaunda played a key role in regional diplomacy, cooperating closely with the United States in search of solutions to conflicts in Southern Rhodesia (Zimbabwe), Angola, and Namibia.
-From 1972 to 1991 Zambia was a one-party state with UNIP as the sole legal political party under the motto "One Zambia, One Nation" coined by Kaunda.
+On 24 October 1964, Zambia became independent of the United Kingdom as a republic in the Commonwealth, and prime minister Kenneth Kaunda became the inaugural president.
+Kaunda's socialist United National Independence Party (UNIP) maintained power from 1964 until 1991 with him playing a key role in regional diplomacy, cooperating closely with the United States in search of solutions to conflicts in Southern Rhodesia (Zimbabwe), Angola, and Namibia.
+From 1972 to 1991, Zambia was a one-party state with UNIP as the sole legal political party under the motto "One Zambia, One Nation" coined by Kaunda.
 Kaunda was succeeded by Frederick Chiluba of the social-democratic Movement for Multi-Party Democracy in 1991, beginning a period of socio-economic development and government decentralisation.
 Zambia has since become a multi-party state and has experienced several peaceful transitions of power.

-Zambia contains abundant natural resources, including minerals, wildlife, forestry, freshwater and arable land.
-In 2010, the World Bank named Zambia one of the world's fastest economically reformed countries.
+Zambia contains abundant natural resources, including minerals, wildlife, forestry, freshwater, and arable land.
+As of the latest estimate in 2018, 47.9 percent of the population is affected by multidimensional poverty.
 The Common Market for Eastern and Southern Africa (COMESA) is headquartered in Lusaka.

 Etymology

 The territory of Zambia was known as Northern Rhodesia from 1911 to 1964.
 It was renamed Zambia in October 1964 on its independence from British rule.
-The name Zambia derives from the Zambezi River (Zambezi may mean "grand river").
+The name Zambia derives from the Zambezi River (Zambezi may mean "the grand river").

 History

 Prehistoric era

 Archaeological excavation work on the Zambezi Valley and Kalambo Falls shows a succession of human cultures.
 Ancient camp site tools near the Kalambo Falls have been radiocarbon dated to more than 36,000 years ago.

-The fossil skull remains of Broken Hill Man (also known as Kabwe Man), dated between 300,000 and 125,000 years BC, further shows that the area was inhabited by early humans.
+The fossil skull remains of the Broken Hill Man (also known as Kabwe Man), dated between 300,000 and 125,000 years BC, further shows that the area was inhabited by early humans.
 Broken Hill Man was discovered in Zambia in Kabwe District.